-I have been a Humanist UK Celebrant for five years now, and I have to say it is the most rewarding job (if you can call it that!)
+I have been a Humanist UK Celebrant for seven years now, and I have to say it is the most rewarding job (if you can call it that!)
 I have ever done.

 So am I the right celebrant for you?

 A little about me, I was lucky enough to find love at a young age, and married when I was 17, child bride!
 As it turned out, it was good that we married young, as my husband died when he was only 42, but we did have 24 years of life together.